 How to Drive When it Snows in South Jersey

-It looks like snow is in the forecast for South Jersey.
-While this impending storm be more of a nuisance than anything, driving conditions could become hazardous especially for your Thursday morning commute.
+Looks like the first significant snow storm of 2018 is in the forecast for South Jersey.
+Blizzard warnings are now in effect.
+Driving conditions could become hazardous especially for your Thursday morning commute.

 With that in mind, here are some driving tips to help you navigate the South Jersey roads if you must be out in the storm.